newhavenio/code-of-conduct/README.md

 * Sustained disruption of discussions or other events.
 * Unwelcome sexual attention.

 If a participant engages in behavior that violates this code of conduct, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the group.
 Board members are given wide birth to intervene and disrupt harassment as they see fit.
-NewHaven.io prioritizes marginalized people’s safety over privileged people’s comfort.
+NewHaven.io prioritizes marginalized people's safety over privileged people's comfort.

 This code of conduct applies to all spaces, physical and virtual, managed by NewHaven.io.
 This includes Slack, Discord, Meetup events, conferences we are involved with, and any other forums created by the IO members that the community uses for communication.
-In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.
+In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you please report it to a board member.
 For more details, please see our Reporting Guidelines.

-This isn’t an exhaustive list of things that you can’t do.
-Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the various communities in which we participate.
+This isn't an exhaustive list of things that you can't do.
+Rather, take it in the spirit in which it's intended - a guide to make it easier to enrich all of us and the various communities in which we participate.

 ### Consequences of Unacceptable Behavior